nodeshift/nodejs-reference-architecture/docs/development/secure-development-process.md

 * On each update to the dependency image and on a regular basis scan the depencencies in the dependency image for vulnerabilities.
 A number of the teams members have had success in using `snyk` to complete these scans.
 Plan your dependency image CI/CD pipeline so that you can update to new versions of dependencies and publish a new version of the dependency image when necessary.
 Plan your application CI/CD pipelines so that you can rebase your applications on a new version of the dependeny image when necessary.
 * On each deployment, change to an application's depdencies, and on regular basis scan the dependencies which are deployed for each application.
 A number of the teams members have had success in using `snyk` to complete these scans.
 Plan your application CI/CD pipelines so that you can update to new versions of dependencies and redeploy your application when necessary.

+### Resolving nested dependencies

+Tools like snyk or Mend (aka WhiteSource) will identify npm packages dependencies with versions that have known security vulnerabilities (typically tracked with CVE's).
+While often such vulnerabilities are not actually exposed in the app using them, like the case of prototype pollution vulnerabilities in an app that does strong input checking, its very hard to prove and maintain/track the lack of exposure to a given vulnerable dependency version, so security teams will require your app have the updated dependency versions for simplicity.
+Ideally, in the case where a nested npm module is pulled in is vulnerable, the parent module using it will reference a newer version of that module in its depenedencies.
+However, that is not always the case and there are tools to manage the cases where a nested vulnerable dependency version is pulled in by a different npm library that has not adjusted it dependencies to the fixed versions.

+One of these tools is the [npm-force-resolutions] (https://www.npmjs.com/package/npm-force-resolutions) library, which relies upon a "resolutions" section in the package.json to force all instances of a given npm module to be a set to that version in the package-lock.json.
+This tool is then run in a "preinstall" script phase so that the actual "npm install" follows the versions it specified in the package-lock.json.
+The 'yarn' package-management tool also honors this "resolutions" section.

+The other tool is just having npm version 8.3 or higher and using the [overrides] (https://docs.npmjs.com/cli/v8/configuring-npm/package-json#overrides) section.
+It supports the same single version override mechanism as "resolutions" but also supports specifying different dependency versions based on the parent module.
+This way, if a single older library can not use the latest dependency due to breaking changes, while other dependencies require the latest breaking changes, one can specify a default version and different version for the specific older library.

 ### Maintaining individual modules